htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     1970). :index:`TransferInQueued<single: TransferInQueued; ClassAd job attribute>`
     :index:`job ClassAd attribute<single: job ClassAd attribute; TransferInQueued>` ``TransferInQueued``
-    : If the job’s most recent transfer of its input sandbox was queued, this attribute says when, measured in seconds from the epoch (00:00:00 UTC Jan 1, 1970).
+    : If the job's most recent transfer of its input sandbox was queued, this attribute says when, measured in seconds from the epoch (00:00:00 UTC Jan 1, 1970).
     :index:`TransferInStarted<single: TransferInStarted; ClassAd job attribute>`